Also born on this day, go figure

 well, I didn’t, but I guess I have all day now, because, welp!

-making stuff once a week with perishables has really upped my kitchen hygiene; I p much don’t touch anything with my fingers anymore that I’m not about to cook and eat immediately, with the exception of salt
+Making stuff once a week with perishables has really upped my kitchen hygiene; I p much don’t touch anything with my fingers anymore that I’m not about to cook and eat immediately, with the exception of salt

-blah blah blah “kindly" blah blah blah
+Blah blah blah “kindly" blah blah blah

 your foster parents are dead, lets go

-was still thinkin’ about that marg from a few weeks ago, and a then a friend in Marin gave us a few tomatoes from her garden.
+Was still thinkin’ about that marg from a few weeks ago, and a then a friend in Marin gave us a few tomatoes from her garden.

 this one is topped with additional chiffonaded basil, and smoked sea salt